The Most Common Home Warranty Add-Ons Explained

 - Add what you have, skip what you don't.
 Only purchase coverage for features your home actually has.

 - Older homes and systems = higher priority.
 The older your equipment, the more likely a breakdown.
-A home warranty on an older home delivers more value than on a recently built property.
+A warranty for old homes delivers more value than on a recently built property.

 - Do the break-even math.
-Add the annual add-on cost + one service fee.
+Add the annual add-on cost plus one $108 service fee.
 If a realistic repair costs more than that total, the add-on likely pays off.

 - Watch coverage caps carefully.
-An add-on with a $250 limit on a $1,200 repair means you're still paying most of the bill out of pocket.
+An add-on with a $500 limit on a $1,200 repair means you're still paying most of the bill out of pocket, and 2026 has seen several providers quietly lower caps.

 - Bundle wisely.
 Adding multiple relevant add-ons to a comprehensive base plan is often cheaper than managing each risk separately.
-Check out home warranty plan comparisons to find plans that bundle the best add-on options.
+Check out our complete home warranty options to find plans that bundle the best add-on options.

-For homeowners weighing whether a home warranty even makes sense in the first place, it's worth reading home warranty vs saving money to understand how the numbers play out across different scenarios.
+For homeowners weighing whether a home warranty even makes sense in the first place, explore home warranty alternatives to understand how the numbers play out across different scenarios.

 Frequently Asked Questions